United States : Safety by City

 - San Antonio

 - San Francisco

 A very pleasant coastal city, San Diego is large and sitting right on the Pacific Ocean in Southern California, just north of the Mexican border, across from Tijuana.

-It is the second largest city in the state with a number of imporant educational and historic facilities.
+It is the second-largest city in the state with many important educational and historic facilities.

-And though all of this may seem like it’s a vibrant melting pot that never sleeps, San Diego has a slower paced atmosphere and many tourists love it because it makes them feel like they’re really resting and gives them a soothing break from their everyday lives.
+And though all of this may seem like it’s a vibrant melting pot that never sleeps, San Diego has a slower-paced atmosphere and many tourists love it because it makes them feel like they’re resting and gives them a soothing break from their everyday lives.